Toccata: After the Baroque

 The toccata form was of great importance in the French romantic organ school, something of which Jacques-Nicolas Lemmens laid the foundation with his Fanfare.
-Toccatas in this style usually consist of rapid chord progressions combined with a powerful tune (often played in the pedal).
-The most famous examples are the ending movement of Charles-Marie Widor's Symphony No. 5, and the Finale of Louis Vierne's Symphony No. 1.
+Toccatas of this style became vastly different from their predecessors.
+While early toccatas where improvisatory, French toccatas became more strictly metered.While the playing style changed, the Toccata continued to become more virtuosic.
+Toccatas in this style usually consist of rapid chord progressions combined with a powerful tune (often played in the pedal).The most famous examples are the ending movement of Charles-Marie Widor's Symphony No. 5, and the Finale of Louis Vierne's Symphony No. 1.

 Toccatas occasionally make appearances in works for full orchestra; a notable example is the final movement of the Eighth Symphony of Ralph Vaughan Williams.
 It could be said that the finales of Francis Poulenc's Concerto for Two Pianos and Orchestra and Maurice Ravel's Piano Concerto are toccatas in all but name.
 The first movements of Benjamin Britten's Piano Concerto and Nikolai Medtner's 2nd piano concerto are toccatas.
 The final movement of John Adams' Violin Concerto is entitled "Toccare," again referring to the origins of the word toccata; and the first movement (Schnelle halbe) of Paul Hindemith's fifth Kammermusik (a viola concerto) is written as a toccata.
 Another contemporary composer who has written many toccatas is Emma Lou Diemer.
 In addition to several toccatas for organ, she has written three for piano (that of 1979 is frequently played), one for flute chorus, one for violin and piano, one for solo timpani and one for six mallet percussion.
 Both the finales of Samuel Barber's violin concerto and piano concerto can be described as toccatas.
 The Argentinian composer Alberto Ginastera often utilizes toccatas or toccata-like forms as the finales of his works; notably in the Harp Concerto, Piano Concerto No.1, Violin Concerto, Guitar Sonata, and his Piano Sonatas.
 Russian jazz composer Nikolai Kapustin composed two toccatinas: one as part of his Eight Concert Etudes, Op.
 40 and another, Opus 36.
 Evgeny Kissin wrote a jazz-inspired toccata as part of his Four Piano Pieces, Op.
 1.